-Texts available for purchase at the Bookstore
+Texts available for purchase at the Bookstore (but you can buy them from any source)

 Allen, William Sheridan.
 The Nazi Seizure of Power.
 New York: Watts, 1984.
+(DO NOT PURCHASE EARLIER VERSIONS)

 Archer, Jeffrey.
 First Among Equals.
 New York: Harper Paperbacks, 1984.